TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 * Resume can be performed in case the custom [YouTube Music player](https://github.com/KoljaWindeler/ytube_music_player) integration is used.
 And only when YouTube music was started using that custom integration (which is quite easy now with the changes to the media panel)

 # Most recent change
-### Version 2.8.9 - 13 November 2022
+### Version 2.8.9 / 2.8.10 - 13 November 2022
 #### 🐛 Bug fixes
-* Fix for not all players being restored to previous state
+* (2.8.9) Fix for not all players being restored to previous state
+* (2.8.10) Fix for missing variables in automation templates

 Older changes can be found [here](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/docs/changelog_google_home_resume.md)